iresults/sentry_client/README.md

 Sentry Client for TYPO3
 =======================

-A TYPO3 extension for exception logging with Sentry, https://www.sentry.io
+A TYPO3 extension for PHP exception logging with Sentry, https://www.sentry.io

-Logs frontend errors and exceptions to your Sentry instance.
+Logs frontend PHP errors and exceptions to your Sentry instance.
 Note that logging backend issues is not yet supported by TYPO3 (it's on the todo list for v9, according to core developer Markus Klein).

 Based on the official Sentry PHP client, [`sentry/sentry`](https://packagist.org/packages/sentry/sentry).